Omat78/crypto-wallet-tracker/README.md

   token list API for broader coverage.
 - **Large-transfer alerts** check only the most recent transaction per poll;
   track last-seen tx hash per alert to avoid duplicate fires in production.
-- No persistent database migrations tool — schema changes (like the `api_key_hash` column) are applied via `CREATE TABLE IF NOT EXISTS` in `src/db.rs`, so an existing `data.db` from an older version of this app won't automatically get new columns.
+ No persistent database migrations tool schema changes (like the `api_key_hash` column) are applied via `CREATE TABLE IF NOT EXISTS` in `src/db.rs`, so an existing `data.db` from an older version of this app won't automatically get new columns.
 Delete `data.db` (or add an `ALTER TABLE`) if you're upgrading a running deployment.
-- Rate limiting is in-memory per instance — if you scale to multiple server instances, move it to something shared (Redis) or a proxy-level limiter.
+Rate limiting is in memory per instance, if you scale to multiple server instances, move it to something shared (Redis) or a proxy level limiter.
 - **Key recovery has no proof of ownership beyond "knows the email"** — same trust model as signup itself (which also never verifies email ownership).
   Good enough for an MVP; add an email confirmation link/OTP step before this is handling anything sensitive.

-## Deploying to Render
-This repo includes a `Dockerfile` and `render.yaml` blueprint:
-1. Push to GitHub.
-2. In Render: New → Blueprint → point at the repo (it reads `render.yaml`).
-3. Set the secret env vars it prompts for (`sync: false` in the blueprint):
-   `ETHERSCAN_API_KEY`, `ALLOWED_ORIGINS`, `APP_BASE_URL`, `STRIPE_SECRET_KEY`,
-   `STRIPE_PRICE_ID`, `STRIPE_WEBHOOK_SECRET`, `RESEND_API_KEY`, `EMAIL_FROM`.
-4. The attached 1GB disk persists `data.db` (SQLite) across deploys.
-5. Once deployed, update your Stripe webhook endpoint URL and `APP_BASE_URL` to match the real `https://yourapp.onrender.com` address Render gives you.

-For higher traffic, swap SQLite for managed Postgres (Render Postgres) — only `src/db.rs` needs to change (swap `sqlx::sqlite` for `sqlx::postgres`).

 ## Monetization notes
-- Free tier: on-demand holdings/transactions/P&L lookups.
+Free tier: on demand holdings/transactions/P&L lookups.
-- Paid tier: real-time webhook alerts (price moves + large transfers), purchased through an actual Stripe Checkout flow (see "Stripe setup" above) — this is wired end-to-end now, not a stub.
+Paid tier: real-time webhook alerts (price moves + large transfers), purchased through an actual Stripe Checkout flow (see "Stripe setup" above)